Guardian-Development/NeuralNetworksLibrary/README.md

 ```csharp
 var prediction = neuralNetwork.PredictionFor(new [] { 0.0, 1.0 }, ParallelOptionsExtensions.UnrestrictedMultiThreadedOptions);
 ```
-You specify the Parallel Options the Network should use when Multi Threading.
+You specify the Parallel Options the network should use when Multi Threading.
-ParallelOptionsExtensions are an extension around this allowing you to create ParallelOptions configurations easily if you wish.
+ParallelOptionsExtensions are an extension around this allowing you to create ParallelOptions configurations easily, if you wish.

 ### Result
 You have now created, trained and made predictions from a Neural Network.
 If you wish to see further examples of using the Network you can find some example solutions to known data sets here: